Melanocichla

 Melanocichla is a genus of birds in the Old World babbler family Timaliidae.

 Taxonomy

 The genus Melanocichla was introduced in 1883 by the English ornithologist Richard Bowdler Sharpe to accommodate a single species, the black laughingthrush, which is therefore the type species of the genus.
 The name combines the Ancient Greek melas meaning "black" with kikhlkikhlē meaning "thrush".

+A 2019 molecular phylogenetic study found that the genus Melanocichla was sister to the genus Pomatorhinus containing the scimitar babblers.

 Species

 The genus contains the following species: